 SPH BS 775: Applications of Statistical Methods in Clinical Research

 Graduate Prerequisites: The biostatistics MPH core requirement and SPH BS723 or consent.

 This course provides a non-technical (no computer programming) overview of concepts in statistical methods used for clinical research and their applications.
 Each week, students read a methodologic article and a clinical research article.
 The first portion of the class is a didactic presentation; the second portion is a discussion of the clinical research article, incorporating the concepts discussed in the didactic presentation.
 Students explore statistical test selection, alternative tests or approaches.
 Students examine interpretations of scientific articles in the lay press.

 SPH BS 805: Intermediate Statistical Computing and Applied Regression Analysis

-Graduate Prerequisites: The MPH biostatistics core course requirement and BS723 or consent ofinstructor.
-Students who did not earn a ?B? or better in BS723 are strongly encouraged to meet with BS805 faculty before taking BS
+Graduate Prerequisites: BS723 or consent of the instructor.
+Students who did not earn a B grade or better in BS723 must meet with the BS805 faculty before registration.

 SPH BS 810: Meta-Analysis for Public Health & Medical Research